Local Average and Marginal Treatment Effects with a Misclassified Treatment: Extension to Multivalued Discrete Instruments

 \end{proposition} At this point, we do not have a result on the sharpness of the bounds in Proposition~\ref{propdiscrete}.
 This could be investigated in future work.
-However, when $\alpha$ is completely unknown (i.e., $\bar{\alpha}=1$), these bounds are tighter than the existing bounds in \cite{Tommasi2020}.
-Moreover, when $\alpha$ is completely unknown and the instrument $Z$ is binary, the bounds in Proposition~\ref{propdiscrete} are tighter than the existing \cite{Ura2018} bounds, which appear to be the tightest in the literature before our work.
-In such a case, we show in Appendix \ref{proofUra} that the bounds are sharp.
-Indeed, when $Z$ is binary and $\alpha$ is completely unknown (i.e., $\bar{\alpha}=1$), our bounds on $p_1-p_0$ are
+However, when $\alpha$ is completely unknown (i.e., $\bar{\alpha}=1$), these bounds are tighter than the existing bounds in \citet{tommasi2024bounding}.